MalcolmWigder/malcolmwigder.com/index.md

 I am interested in algorithmic trading and simulation theory, so you may find some projects about that here.

-You may also find puzzles, crafting them a skill I am working to improve.
+You may also find puzzles/problems, as crafting them is a skill I am working to improve.
 Email me any solutions or thoughts.

 <br>